Berglind Gunnarsdóttir: Snæfell's rise to the top

-On December 10, 2017, she scored the game winning layup, after rebounding her own miss, at the buzzer to beat Valur in the final eight of the Basketball Cup.
-On February 28, 2018, Berglind dislocated her shoulder once again in a loss against Keflavík.
+On 10 December 2017 she scored the game winning layup, after rebounding her own miss, at the buzzer to beat Valur in the final eight of the Basketball Cup.
+On 28 February 2018 Berglind dislocated her shoulder once again in a loss against Keflavík.
 In 26 games, she averaged 8.3 points and 3.1 rebounds per game.

 Accident

 After participating with the national team at the 2019 Games of the Small States of Europe in May 2019, Berglind underwent a surgery on her troublesome shoulder and was expected to miss the first half of the 2019–20 season.
-Shortly before her expected return, on 10 January 2020, she was involved in a serious accident after a bus she was traveling with, along with more than 40 college students, slid of the road in icy conditions and landed upside down.
+Shortly before her expected return, on 10 January 2020, she was involved in a serious accident after a bus she was traveling in, along with more than 40 college students, slid off the road in icy conditions and landed upside down.
 In the accident, she suffered serious neck and spinal injuries, leaving her partially paralyzed.
 In August 2020, she had regained the use of her legs.

 National team career

 Berglind was first selected to the Icelandic national basketball team in 2015 and in total she played 26 games for the team.
 She was selected to the national team for the EuroBasket Women 2017 qualification where Iceland finished third in its group.
 In November 2017 she was selected to the team for the EuroBasket Women 2019 qualification.
 In May 2019 she participated at the 2019 Games of the Small States of Europe where Iceland finished in second place.

+In 2023, she began serving as the women's national team doctor.